 Don’t Overeat Or Under Eat

 Don’t stuff yourself or starve yourself, they’re both detrimental.
 Overeating can pack excessive calories and may leave you with a stomach ache and guilt.
 Under eating is detrimental because it may leave you hungry.
 Listen to your body, especially when it’s hungry for more fuel.
 If you’re still hungry after a meal, you may gravitate towards junk food and turn your under eating streak into an overeating one, and binge eat all of the things you’ve been craving.
 In this instance, if you’re still hungry after a meal, eat a snack that will keep you full and on track nutrition-wise.
 You can find some examples in our article talking about protein-packed foods.

 Well… you cheated when it wasn’t planned, and ate too much.
 Now what?
 Don’t give up!
 And don’t beat yourself up.
-Just remember to get back on track and back to your regular routine and leave it in the past.
-Don’t punish yourself for it and go to the gym and overtrain, or under eat the next meal.
+Just remember to get back on track, back to your regular routine, and leave it in the past.
+Don’t punish yourself for it.
+Don't go to the gym and overtrain, or under eat the next meal.
 Food is not a reward or punishment: and you don’t want your relationship with it to consist of that.
 Remember why you began eating healthy and return to your usual diet plan.

 If you would like to figure out what you should set your calorie/macro intake at check out the Trifecta app!